LeandroTreu/mc-parkour-generator/SETTINGS.md

 checkpointsEnabled|true/false|If true then a checkpoint structure will be placed periodically with the defined checkpointsPeriod below. checkpointsPeriod|int|After this many normal jumptypes, one checkpoint is placed.
-If not possible the checkpoint is placed as soon as possible later in the parkour. useAllBlocks|true/false|Set to true to use all JumpTypes for generation, which will ignore allowedStructureTypes, difficulty, flow, parkourAscending below. allowedStructureTypes|SingleBlock, TwoBlock| Sets which JumpTypes are allowed. parkourAscending|true/false|If true then JumpTypes which are ascending (relative y-level > 0) will be used. difficulty|float|Choose parkour difficulty in range [0.0, 1.0].
+If not possible the checkpoint is placed as soon as possible later in the parkour. useAllBlocks|true/false|Set to true to use all JumpTypes for generation, which will ignore allowedStructureTypes, difficulty, flow, parkourAscending below. allowedStructureTypes|SingleBlock, TwoBlock, FourBlock| Sets which JumpTypes are allowed. parkourAscending|true/false|If true then JumpTypes which are ascending (relative y-level > 0) will be used. difficulty|float|Choose parkour difficulty in range [0.0, 1.0].
 0.0 - very easy, 1.0 - very hard flow|float|Choose how fast/flowing/fluent the parkour is to traverse in range [0.0, 1.0].
 0.0 - slow/halting, 1.0 - fast/fluent